-Parmanu box office day 2: The John Abraham film expected to perform better over the weekend
+Parmanu box office day 2: The John Abraham film mints Rs 12.46 crore

+John Abraham and Diana Penty starrer Parmanu-The Story of Pokhran has shown superb growth on the second day of its release.

+The Abhishek Sharma directorial has minted a total of Rs 12.46 crores on its second day.
+Trade analyst Taran Adarsh tweeted the latest collection of the film and wrote,”Solid word of mouth catches up… SUPERB 58.51% growth for #Parmanu on Day 2… Biz is likely to be affected today [evening onwards] due to IPL finals… A strong hold on Mon could make up for revenue loss… Fri 4.82 cr, Sat 7.64 cr.
+Total: ₹ 12.46 cr [1935 screens].
+India biz.”

-John Abraham and Diana Penty starrer Parmanu-The Story of Pokhran is expected to show growth on the second day of its release.
-The film, which has minted Rs 4.82 crore at the box office, is an ode to India’s unsung heroes who came together despite all odds to make India a nuclear superpower.
-The story has seemingly impressed the audience and is benefitting from the word of mouth promotions.
-However, critics gave some mixed reviews about the Abhishek Sharma directorial.
+The film, which had minted Rs 4.82 crore at the box office on its first day, is an ode to India’s unsung heroes who came together despite all odds to make India a nuclear superpower.

 John Abraham said, “Nothing could make me happier today than the validation of our efforts to celebrate our unsung heroes by our audience across India!
 I have been getting so many calls from our distributors and exhibitors and I’m thankful to each one of them for their unstinted support and for standing by and loving this labour of love.
 I am humbled and grateful to each one of them.”